 -

-Balancing school research with overall relocation priorities creates a more stable decision-making process.
+Balancing school research with overall relocation priorities leads to more stable and confident decision-making.

 6. Planning Ahead as a Relocating Family

-Families moving from out of state should consider:
+Families moving from out of state or transitioning within the region should plan ahead for school-related logistics.

 -